cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

       host_failure_policy:
         # using the 'host_failure' policy type
         type: cloudify.policies.host_failure

+        # Name of the service we want to shortlist (using regular expressions) and
+        # watch - every Diamond event has the service field set to some value.
+        # In our case, the ExampleCollector sends events with this value set to "example".
+        service:
+           - example

         triggers:
-          autoheal_trigger:
+          heal_trigger:
             # using the 'execute_workflow' policy trigger
             type: cloudify.policies.triggers.execute_workflow
             parameters:
-              # configuring this trigger to execute the autoheal workflow
+              # configuring this trigger to execute the heal workflow
-              # that was previously configured
-              workflow: autoheal
+              workflow: heal

-              # Name of the service we want to short list (using regular expressions) and
-              # watch - every Diamond event has the service field set to some value.
-              # In our case, the ExampleCollector sends events with this value set to "example".
-              service:
-                  - example

-              # The autoheal workflow will get
+              # The heal workflow will get
               # its parameters from the event that triggered
               # its execution
               workflow_parameters: